NATO chief says 'spearhead' plan doesn't breach treaty with Russia

 "We call on Russia to respect international law and to

 respect the sovereignty and territorial integrity of Ukraine and to use their influence on separatists to make them respect the ceasefire," he said.
-"Russia has to change their actions, their behaviour."
+"Russia has to change their actions, their behavior."

 (Writing by Christian Lowe; Editing by Mark Heinrich)